Frequently Asked Questions

 What pain points does Exclusion Screening address?

-Exclusion Screening addresses compliance complexity, manual screening challenges, regulatory risks, fraud detection, cost-effectiveness, legal risks, and time/resource management.
+Exclusion Screening addresses complexity of compliance, manual screening challenges, regulatory risks, fraud detection and reporting, cost-effectiveness, legal risks and penalties, and time/resource management.
 Source

-Exclusion Screening was founded by nationally recognized former federal prosecutors Robert Liles and Paul Weidenfeld, who have over 70 years of combined experience in healthcare and compliance law.
+Exclusion Screening was founded by nationally recognized former Federal prosecutors with over 70 years of combined experience in healthcare and compliance law.
+The company focuses on resolution-based screening and legal risk mitigation.
 Source

 What is Exclusion Screening's vision and mission?